thosgood/this-weeks-finds/markdown/101-151/week127.md

 (det Δ)^-1/2^,

 and one can check that this *does* change when we rescale the metric.
-This problem is called the \"conformal anomaly\".
+This problem is called the "conformal anomaly".

 Are we stuck?
 No!
 Luckily, there is *another* problem, which cancels this one when n = 26.
-They say two wrongs don\'t make a right, but with anomalies that\'s often the only way to get things to work\....
+They say two wrongs don't make a right, but with anomalies that's often the only way to get things to work\....

-So what\'s this other problem?
-It\'s that we shouldn\'t just replace the measure dg by the measure d\[g\] as I did in my naive formula for the partition function.
+So what's this other problem?
+It's that we shouldn't just replace the measure dg by the measure d\[g\] as I did in my naive formula for the partition function.
 We need to actually figure out the relation between them.
-Of course this is hard to do, because the measure dg doesn\'t exist, rigorously speaking!
+Of course this is hard to do, because the measure dg doesn't exist, rigorously speaking!
 Still, if we do a bunch more hair-raising heuristic manipulations, which I will spare you, we can get a formula relating dg and and d\[g\], and using this we get

 Z = ∫ ( ∫ exp(-\<X, ΔX\>) dX) f(g) d\[g\]

 where f(g) is some function of the metric.
-There\'s a perfectly explicit formula for this function, but your eyeballs would fall out if I showed it to you.
+There's a perfectly explicit formula for this function, but your eyeballs would fall out if I showed it to you.
 Anyway, the real point is that IN 26 DIMENSIONS AND ONLY IN 26 DIMENSIONS, the integrand